JonathanSetiabudi/UC-WheRe/README.md

 - After a guest arrives in a host's lobby, the host can start the game
 - When the game first starts, the two players will be brought to a selection screen that previews the board they will be playing on.
 All cards in the preview board will be displayed in the same position in the actual board.
 Each player must pick a card to be their Hidden Card -- the card that the other player has to guess.
 When both players are satisfied with their pick, they must both press the "Ready" button to start the actual game
 - Once the actual game starts, players can now interact with the real grid with Flagging Mode or Guessing Mode (player can toggle between the two using a toggle button).
-- Player Goal : Each player must guess the other's hidden card
+- Player Goal: Each player must guess the other's hidden card
   - If a player makes a correct guess, they win and the other will lose
   - If a player makes an incorrect guess and they still have guesses left, that player's guess count will be decremented but the game will keep going
   - If a player makes an incorrect guess and they are the first to run out of guesses, that player loses and the other will win